 Low adrenal function might produce symptoms such as weakness and dizziness.

 Symptoms caused by an overactive thyroid gland include:

 As the hypothalamus plays such a vital role in the body, it is very important to keep it healthy.
 While a person cannot fully avoid genetic factors, they can take dietary steps towards ideal hypothalamus health on a daily basis to reduce the risk of hypothalamic disease.

 The hypothalamus controls the appetite, and the foods in the diet influence the hypothalamus.
-Studies have shown that diets high in saturated fats can alter the way the hypothalamus regulates hunger and energy expenditure.

 Sources of saturated fats include lard, meat, and dairy products.
 Research has also demonstrated that diets high in saturated fats might have an inflammatory effect on the body.

 Diets high in polyunsaturated fats, like omega-3 fatty acids, can help to reverse this inflammation.
 These fats might be a safe alternative to other types of oils and fats.
 Foods with high omega-3 content include fish, walnuts, flax seeds, and leafy vegetables.